 \subparagraph*{Connection to standard complexity classes.}

-By restricting the classes $\SigmaLP{\Level}$~and~$\PiLP{\Level}$ to strings (i.e.,~\kl{labeled graphs} consisting of a single \kl{node}), we obtain the corresponding classes $\SigmaP{\Level}$~and~$\PiP{\Level}$ of the original \kl{polynomial hierarchy} introduced by Meyer and Stockmeyer~\cite{DBLP:conf/focs/MeyerS72}.
-Since the same observation holds for the \kl{complement classes}, this means that the \kl{local-polynomial hierarchy} is identical to its \kl{complement hierarchy} on strings.
+By restricting the classes $\Set{\SigmaLP{\Level}\!, \PiLP{\Level}}_{\Level \in \Naturals}$ to strings (i.e.,~\kl{labeled graphs} consisting of a single \kl{node}), we obtain the classes $\Set{\SigmaP{\Level}, \PiP{\Level}}_{\Level \in \Naturals}$ of the original \kl{polynomial hierarchy} introduced by Meyer and Stockmeyer~\cite{DBLP:conf/focs/MeyerS72}.
+Since the same observation holds for the \kl{complement classes}, this means that the \kl{locally polynomial hierarchy} is identical to its \kl{complement hierarchy} on strings.
 In particular, $\PTIME = \LP\On\NODE = \coLP\On\NODE$ and $\NP = \NLP\On\NODE = \coPiLP{1}\On\NODE$, where $\Class\On\NODE$ denotes the restriction of a complexity class~$\Class$ to \kl{single-node graphs}.
-This means that any inclusion result for the \kl{local-polynomial hierarchy} would imply the corresponding inclusion result for the \kl{polynomial hierarchy} (e.g.,~$\LP = \NLP$ would imply $\PTIME = \NP$), but not vice versa.
-Conversely, any separation result for the \kl{polynomial hierarchy} would imply the corresponding separation result for the \kl{local-polynomial hierarchy} (e.g.,~$\PTIME \neq \NP$ would imply $\LP \neq \NLP$), but not vice versa.
-Thus, unfortunately, our infiniteness result for the \kl{local-polynomial hierarchy} does not imply a corresponding result for the original \kl{polynomial hierarchy}.
+This also means that any inclusion result for the \kl{locally polynomial hierarchy} would imply the corresponding inclusion result for the \kl{polynomial hierarchy} (e.g.,~$\LP = \NLP$ would imply $\PTIME = \NP$), but not vice versa.
+Conversely, any separation result for the \kl{polynomial hierarchy} would imply the corresponding separation result for the \kl{locally polynomial hierarchy} (e.g.,~$\PTIME \neq \NP$ would imply $\LP \neq \NLP$), but not vice versa.
+Thus, unfortunately, our infiniteness result for the \kl{locally polynomial hierarchy} does not imply a corresponding result for the original \kl{polynomial hierarchy}.